Why in the report some links marked as broken but can be opened in the browser?

 In those cases, Site Administrators should add a correct "A" record into the primary DNS or set up permanent (301) redirects from "example.com" to "www.example.com".

-For additional information, refer to the 'Validating answer links' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Validating answer links' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.